Brightgate/product/client-web/README.md

 localStorage.testTools='yes'
 ```

 (Note that this isn't an instant-enable; you have to reload the app).
+To
+enable mock data:
+- Reload the app after enabling testTools
+- Close the login window (top right corner X button)
+- Visit the hamburger menu, then select 'test tools'
+- Turn on "Mock API Responses", "Simulate being Logged In" and "Force Cloud Mode".
+- Then go to hamburger menu and select "Dunder Mifflin" to return home.

 ## Pre-integration testing